Youth stories | videos

 Kizimkazi Local Food Centre in Arusha demonstrates the vital role of small enterprises in food security and livelihoods.
 Beyond offering affordable, nutritious Swahili snacks to thousands daily, it supports local farmers, sustains youth and women’s incomes, and preserves culinary heritage.
 Such micro-enterprises are key to building resilient, inclusive, and sustainable African food systems

-Food Waste Heroes: Bii Madagascar
+Food waste heroes: Bii Madagascar

 Submitted by Tsiory Rakotondrainitomaho (Tiakaly)